Flights of Longings

 How Do Birds Endure Physical Challenges During Migration?

-Birds have an efficient energy distribution system for supplying fuel and oxygen to their muscles and for removing carbon dioxide.
+Birds have efficient energy distribution systems for supplying fuel and oxygen to their muscles and for removing carbon dioxide.
 It comprises a highly efficient lung, a large and fast-beating heart and a simple yet highly efficient digestive system.

 When a bird inhales, air passes through its windpipe.
 Half of it moves to its lungs and the other half is stored directly in the air sacs called ‘caudal sacs’.
 At the same time, deoxygenated air moves from the lungs into other sacs called ‘cranial sacs’.